Emotional Distress: Hard To Bear, Difficult To Prove

 Do you believe that your emotional distress is severe enough to warrant filing a lawsuit?
 Your next step should be to contact a local attorney experienced in personal injury cases.
 Especially in the emotional distress they often cause.

 As stated, emotional distress damages are more difficult to prove than physical injury damages.
 Because unlike a broken arm or other physical injury, the jury cannot tell by looking at you what types of distress you’re suffering or the severity of your symptoms.
-This is where your doctor, psychiatrist, counselor or other professional can be of immense help.
+This is where your doctor, psychiatrist, counselor, or other professional can be of immense help.
 His or her expert testimony can explain to the jury, in layman’s terms, the nature and severity of your distress.

 Do not wait too long to contact a lawyer.
-Each state has its own statutes of limitation that set forth the time after the accident or other precipitating event during which you can file a lawsuit.
+Each state has its statutes of limitation that set forth the time after the accident or other precipitating event during which you can file a lawsuit.
 If you miss this deadline, you likely will be unable to hold the responsible person accountable by receiving compensation from him or her.

 Work With an Experienced Local Lawyer